-This fully online M.S. degree program requires 30 hours credit hours, operates on a cohort model, and consists of 10 classes offered in 8-week blocks over two years.
-Courses have been developed and are taught by experienced UGA faculty with advanced degrees and recognized industry credentials.
+This fully-online M.S. degree program operates on a cohort model.
+Completion requires 30 credit hours and consists of 10 classes offered in 8-week blocks over two years.
+Courses are developed and taught by experienced UGA faculty with advanced degrees and recognized industry credentials.

 **The Capstone Course is a CFP® Board-required course integrating previously mastered concepts through case studies.